close

 Is it really illegal to flush your toilet in Switzerland after 10pm?

 It’s not often that Switzerland gets a headline story read around the world, but when it does, writers abroad have a habit of sensationalising or even stretching the truth around parts of Swiss culture.
-This was certainly true when the Daily Mail recently reported that people in the alpine nation are unable to flush their toilets after 10pm.
+This is certainly true when the Daily Mail, among many other news sites, report that people in the alpine nation are unable to flush their toilets after 10pm.
 The truth however, in the words of author John Green, resists simplicity.

 Daily Mail claims Swiss households can't flush toilets after 10pm

-"If you want to go to the toilet in your apartment in Switzerland at night, the following applies: Flushing is forbidden!" the German newspaper Bild wrote gleefully on January 17.
-It follows the British newspaper Daily Mail mentioning Switzerland in its list of the world’s most bizarre laws, which included gems like it being illegal to fall asleep in a meeting with North Korean leader Kim Jong Un.
+"If you want to go to the toilet in your apartment in Switzerland at night, the following applies: Flushing is forbidden!" the German newspaper Bild wrote gleefully in January 2023.
+It followed the British newspaper Daily Mail mentioning Switzerland in its list of the world’s most bizarre laws, which included gems like it being illegal to fall asleep in a meeting with North Korean leader Kim Jong Un.

 In the words of the British tabloid, “It is illegal to flush the toilet after 10pm in an apartment building in Switzerland as the government considers it noise pollution.
 It is common for landlords to impose house rules whereby residents are not allowed to flush their toilet between the hours of 10pm and 7am as it may disturb their neighbours.”